 Substitution and Addition

-- Tomatoes: Use crushed tomatoes or tomato sauce instead of diced.
+- Tomatoes: crushed tomatoes or tomato sauce work well

-- Bell Peppers: Substitute with red or yellow bell peppers for a sweeter taste.
+- Bell peppers: red or yellow for a sweeter flavor

 - Heat olive oil in a large skillet over medium heat.
 Add chopped onions and garlic and cook until translucent.